ronrest/deep_learning_lit_review/lit_review.md

 - Small model taking up 83MB of disk space (accordin to [Badrinarayanan et al 2015 p.13][segnet])

+[Yu and Koltun 2015, Multi-Scale Context Aggregation by Dilated Convolutions][yu_koltun_2015]
+- Uses Dilated convolutions.
+- Builds a new architecure designed right from the beginning to be used specifically for segmentation, and not classification.

 [Paszke et al 2016's Enet][enet]
 - ENet (efficient neural network)
 - ENet is up to 18× faster, requires 75× less FLOPs, has 79× less parameters, and provides similar or better accuracy to existing models.